 These days my focus is on having great, blemish free skin at 5am.
 Skin care has definitely become more essential than make up.
 I like a natural, fuss-free look, day to day.

 After a quick shower to wake myself up, I apply the first half of the Rationale Essential Six, The Immunologist Serum and Super Antioxidant Serum.
 I love the Immunologist UltraCreme, it’s so good and leaves my skin feeling really hydrated.
-Then I’ll apply my Rationale Superfluid SPF50.
 A few years ago I got sunburnt so badly that my face got swollen, and since then I’ve always applied SPF50+ without fail, and will wear a cap or hat if possible.
 We often work out in the elements so sun protection is essential for me.
-Finally, I mix up a glass of water with 15ml of Collagen Inner Beauty Boost from The Beauty Chef, and then I’m out the door, in the van and off to market.

 If I’m going for a true matte my favourite is MAC Ruby Woo or if I want a slightly glossier red it’s Chanel Rouge Allure Velvet in 39, La Somptueuse (Ed. note: discontinued).
 I’m hopeless with applying falsies so I prefer to get mine professionally curled (Kristin Fisher Eyebrows do my eyelash perms and I’ve never looked back!) then once I apply two coats of Diorshow Iconic Overcurl Mascara and I’m good to go!